tiiuae/ghaf/src/technologies.md

 ## Overview

 Embedded virtualization builds on technologies from cloud security.
 Cloud services provide scalable but isolated computation - your business case is isolated from someone else's business case.
 At hardware level.
 Similarly, hardware support in modern personal devices has enabled isolation of device resources with virtualization.
 This provides the baseline for secure system design for use case protection.
 In practice, user can use the same device with a trusted application and with an untrusted application.
 Both application isolated from each other to protect valuable user data and privacy.
-Our systems are built using [nixpkgs](https://github.com/NixOS/nixpkgs) and [Spectrum OS](https://spectrum-os.org/) build configurations.
+Our systems are built using [nixpkgs](https://github.com/NixOS/nixpkgs) and various [Nix](https://nixos.org/guides/nix-language.html) based tools and configurations.

 ## Hardware Requirements for Virtualization